Commercial Banking – Poland

 What do you need to do?

-In order to confirm your status under the CRS, you may be asked to complete the appropriate self-certification form and send it to HSBC France (Spółka Akcyjna) Oddział w Polsce, 1 Rondo ONZ, 00-124 Warsaw, Poland; or return to your relationship manager.
+In order to confirm your status under the CRS, you may be asked to complete the appropriate self-certification form and send it to HSBC Continental Europe (Spółka Akcyjna) Oddział w Polsce, 1 Rondo ONZ, 00-124 Warsaw, Poland; or return to your relationship manager.
 There are two types of relevant self-certification form for the CRS.
 The forms are attached below with additional information about which form you should complete.

-- CRS Self-Certification for use by Controlling Persons (118KB, PDF): Download PDF: Link opens in a new window – This form is used by the Controlling Persons of certain Entities (referred to under the CRS as Passive Entities) including certain trusts, foundations and certain managed Investment Entities that bank with HSBC and are located in countries that do not participate in the CRS.
+- CRS Self-Certification for use by Controlling Persons (114KB, PDF): Download PDF: Link opens in a new window – This form is used by the Controlling Persons of certain Entities (referred to under the CRS as Passive Entities) including certain trusts, foundations and certain managed Investment Entities that bank with HSBC and are located in countries that do not participate in the CRS.
 This form is to be completed by those individuals that control the Entity, either by ownership or control by other means of these types of Entity.
 A Controlling Person in certain circumstances will be referred to as the Senior Managing Official.

 If you are unsure about any of these terms and if they apply to you, please refer to the Glossary.